RashJrEdmund/figma-project/README.md

 ![home page](assets/images/overview.png)

 ## About
-This project was a simple assignment given to test our still growing skills. it's about implementing
+This project was a simple assignment given to test our still growing skills. it's about implementing a figma project about a business page

 ## BUILT WITH
 This page is basically built with just